INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

-I remember hearing some demos that he did, a couple songs.
-I knew that Vinnie had him – I guess Vinnie had him record something or whatever, so yeah but then they just – something didn’t work out.
+I remember hearing some demos that he did, a couple of songs.
+I knew that Vinnie had him – I guess Vinnie had him record something or whatever, so yeah, but then they just – something didn’t work out.
 I never really knew what happened.

 ALL SYSTEMS GO AND THE END OF VINNIE VINCENT INVASION

-In your opinion, was it better album than the first one?
+In your opinion, was it a better album than the first one?

-It was better yeah.
-We, on the first record there was guitar was recorded first to a drum machine, because “cha cha chuh chuh” and then bass and then I came in so that’s why whenever I came in.
-I think they were really trying to – that’s part of the problem, they were trying to make my drums sound like the machine.
-Which I can play right on top of it and sound perfect but then they were so that was part of the problem and then the next record Dana and I recorded first.
-I think we had scratch, Vinnie played scratch guitar.
-But we had a chance to play together and it was more of like a live sound.
-We did the whole thing in three days or what three or four days tops.
+It was better, yeah.
+On the first record, we were guitar recorded first to a drum machine, because “cha chuh chuh” and then bass and then I came in, so that’s why whenever I came in.
+I think they were trying to – that’s part of the problem, they were trying to make my drums sound like the machine.
+I can play right on top of it and sound perfect, but then they were part of the problem, and then the next record Dana and I recorded first.
+I think we had a scratch.
+Vinnie played scratch guitar.
+But we had a chance to play together, and it was more of like a live sound.
+We did the whole thing in three days or what, three or four days tops.
 Done.
-So it was a lot more traditional and I think Vinnie probably figured, learned a lot from the first record, so it was a lot better yeah.
+So it was a lot more traditional, and I think Vinnie probably figured, learned a lot from the first record, so it was a lot better, yeah.

 Then you even had some success with “Love Kills” on that movie, the Elm Street thing.